raphaelaussenac/forestdiversity/README.md

 Variables recorded must be at least year, species, DBH and a weight.

+## Install the package
+Need the library devtools in R
+Then in R : devtools::install_gitlab('arnaud.guyennon/forestdiversity')

 ### Population (=stand) level metrics :
 DBH-Distribution related :